 Second, recognize that rats survive in our dirt and disease.
 They only endanger us when they pass our own bacteria and viruses back to us.
 Yet we’re so disgusted by these creatures that we’re willing to torture them to death with poison and inhumane rat traps the moment they step inside our homes.

 Rest assured, you don’t have to eradicate rats through painful, torturous methods.
-Humane rat traps exist for this very reason: to recognize that rats are intelligent living creatures that deserve respect.
-And although we may not be able to coexist with them in our homes, rats still deserve a humane death that is quick and without pain.
+Quick-kill rat traps exist for this very reason: to recognize that rats are intelligent living creatures that deserve respect.
+And although we may not be able to coexist with them in our homes, rats still deserve a death that is quick and without pain.

 Many homeowners are surprised to learn that there are more than 50 different subspecies of rats, each with its own characteristics and traits.
 If you experience an occasional rat sighting in or near your home, you’re most likely dealing with one of the following four types: ship rats, marsh rice rats, Norway rats, or woodrats.